Abercorn Common: LEED

 Under the LEED program, Abercorn Plaza was enlarged into a more energy-efficient center.
 Using such features as reflective roofs, water conserving appliances (i.e. sinks and toilets) and the use of low-volatile organic compounds (VOC) (i.e., paints and sealants), the center became LEED silver-certified.
 There is also a cistern located behind the building that collects 5.5 e6USgal of water retained from the roof and parking lot.
 The water is treated and used for irrigation purposes.
 Eighty-five percent of construction and demolition debris was recycled.
 In some cases old bricks became pavers engraved with names for a fee.
 The money was donated to The Coastal Georgia Land Trust and the Savannah Tree Foundation.
 The new center features front-end parking spaces reserved for hybrid-model cars only.
 McDonald's became LEED-Gold in September 2006 and is the first LEED McDonald's worldwide.

 Post 2006 Renovation

 The project began in 2004 with the demolition of Service Merchandise, Western Auto and Beneficial.
 Neighboring car dealerships were also purchased and demolished, while salvaging all building materials.
-RK Construction & Development Company, Inc (Ramsey Khalidi) who has been saving endangered historic building in Savannah and the surrounding area with particular expertise in deconstruction, stabilization, moving, reconstruction and renovation played an important part.
 The land area gained became a triangle at the intersection of three streets: Abercorn Expressway, White Bluff Road and Fairmont Avenue.
 The remaining shopping center was remodeled.
 New buildings were constructed including a Circuit City and more general-lease areas.
 Shops 600 came on line in early 2007 and was certified LEED-Silver.